Adapting Actively on the Fly: Relevance-Guided Online Meta-Learning with Latent Concepts for Geospatial Discovery: Introduction

 Our key contributions are summarized as follows:

-\begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item We define the \textbf{Open-World Learning for Geospatial Prediction and Sampling (OWL-GPS)} setting, marked by policy-driven sampling, strict acquisition budgets, evolving distributions, and non-revisitable inputs, diverging sharply from assumptions in traditional active and lifelong learning. \item We propose a \textbf{concept-guided relevance encoder} that utilizes a Conditional Variational Auto-Encoder (CVAE) conditioned on readily available domain concept variables (e.g., land cover, facility proximity) to learn structured relevance vectors, enabling interpretable prediction and sampling. \item We develop a \textbf{relevance-aware meta-training strategy} that forms diverse, high-utility meta-batches on the fly via uncertainty and conceptual dissimilarity, unlike prior static-buffer or episodic approaches, and better suited for spatially continuous, non-stationary settings. \item We validate our framework on two \textbf{real-world discovery tasks}, \emph{PFAS hotspot detection} and \emph{rare land cover identification}, demonstrating robust performance under sparse supervision and distribution shift, setting a new OWL-GPS benchmark. \end{itemize}
+\begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item We define the \textbf{Open-World Learning for Geospatial Prediction and Sampling (OWL-GPS)} setting, characterized by policy-driven sampling, strict budgets, evolving distributions, and non-revisitable inputs. \item We propose a \textbf{concept-guided relevance encoder} based on a Conditional Variational Auto-Encoder.
+It is conditioned on domain concept variables informed by domain expert collaboration.

+\item We develop a \textbf{relevance-aware meta-training strategy} that forms diverse, high-utility meta-batches on the fly.
+By combining uncertainty and conceptual dissimilarity, it supports adaptation in spatially continuous, non-stationary settings without relying on static-buffers or fixed episodes. \item We validate our framework on a \textbf{real-world discovery task}, \emph{PFAS hotspot detection} using a \textbf{novel dataset}, and a \textbf{generalization experiment}, \emph{rare land cover identification}, demonstrating robustness under sparse supervision and distribution shift, setting an OWL-GPS benchmark. \end{itemize}

 .